amantuladhar/LearnDockerKubernetes/content/02-docker-compose/02-Compose-Publish-Ports-And-Access-Logs.md

 ---
-category: Ports and Logs
+category: Compose - Port Publishing and Logs
 ---
-# Publising Ports And Accessing Service Logs
+# Compose - Port Publishing and Logs

 ## Publishing Ports
 * We made our app run with single command, but we were not able to access them.